automl/HPOBench/README.md

 ### How to Build a Container Locally

-With singularity installed run the following to built the, e.g. xgboost container
+With singularity installed run the following to build (for example,) the xgboost container

 ```bash
 cd hpobench/container/recipes/ml